 The abstract definition of a vector space only takes into account algebraic properties for the addition and scalar multiplication of vectors.
-For vectors in \mathbb{R}^n , for example, we also have geometric intuition involving the length of a vector or the angle formed by two vectors.
+For vectors in $\mathbb{R}^n$ , for example, we also have geometric intuition involving the length of a vector or the angle formed by two vectors.
 In this chapter we discuss inner product spaces, which are vector spaces with an inner product defined upon them.
-Inner products are what allow us to abstract notions such as the length of a vector.
-We will also abstract the concept of angle via a condition called orthogonality.
+Using the inner product, we will define notions such as the length of a vector, orthogonality, and the angle between non-zero vectors.